 Although the government cut funding to the observatory in 2013, it didn’t succeed in ending the life of Australia’s longest serving observatory.
 A team of dedicated volunteer astronomers now do a fantastic job of running the observatory.
 Like our guide Matt, many of the volunteers have degrees in physics, astrophysics, computer science and are passionate about space science.

-The observatory offers both night and day time tours.
-Night tours run most Friday and Saturday nights, with other options available some weeknights.
+The observatory offers both night and day tours.
+Perth Observatory night tours run most Friday and Saturday nights, with other options available some weeknights.

 For bookings and session times head to the website here.

-A big thank you to the Perth Observatory for the visist and for the use of the stunning images.
+A big thank you to the Perth Observatory for the visit and for the use of the stunning images.

 West Australian Explorer is the Outdoor Guide to WA, for travel inspiration straight to your inbox subscribe to the newsletter.